near/nearcore/docs/architecture/how/sync.md

   happen, because the node will appear stalled until the blocks in the previous epoch are catching up.
-* Otherwise, we start processing blocks for the new epoch T. For the first block, we always consider it as not caught up and will initiate the process for downloading states for shards that we are going to care about in epoch T+1.
+* Otherwise, we start processing blocks for the new epoch T. For the first block, we always mark it as not caught up and will initiate the process for downloading states for shards that we are going to care about in epoch T+1.
+Info about downloading states is persisted in `DBCol::StateDlInfos`.
-* For other blocks, we consider it caught up if the previous block is caught up.
+* For other blocks, we mark them as not caught up if the previous block is not caught up.
+This info is persisted in `DBCol::BlocksToCatchup` which stores mapping from previous block to vector of all child blocks to catch up.
-* `process_block` will apply chunks differently depending on whether the block is caught up or not, as we discussed in `ApplyChunksMode`.
+* Chunks for already tracked shards will be applied during `process_block`, as we discussed in `ApplyChunksMode`.

-The information of which blocks need to catch up (`add_block_to_catch_up`) and which new states need to be downloaded (`add_state_dl_info`) are stored in storage to be persisted across different runs.
+* Once we downloaded state, we start catchup.
+It will take blocks from `DBCol::BlocksToCatchup` in breadth-first search order and apply chunks for shards which have to be tracked.
+* We assume that at some point each new block will be built on caught up block, which means that catchup process is finished.

 The catchup process is implemented through the function `Client::run_catchup`.
 `ClientActor` schedules a call to `run_catchup` every 100ms.
 However, the call